dethrace-labs/dethrace/README.md

 cmake ..
 ```

-On cmake has generated the build files for your platform, run the build.
+Once cmake has generated the build files for your platform, run the build.
 For example:
 ```sh
 make
 ```